Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Applications

 \section{Applications}

-In this section, we study the effects of weak magnetic field and chemical potential on some applications of electrical and thermal conductivities.
-Subsections 6.1, 6.2 and 6.3 are devoted to observe the local equilibrium property of the medium through the Knudsen number, the elliptic flow and the relative behavior between the electrical conductivity and the thermal conductivity through the Wiedemann-Franz law, respectively.
+In this section, we study the effects of weak magnetic field and chemical potential on some applications of charge and heat transport coefficients.
+Subsections 5.1, 5.2 and 5.3 are devoted to observe the local equilibrium property of the medium through the Knudsen number, the elliptic flow and the relative behavior between the charge conduction and the heat conduction through the Wiedemann-Franz law, respectively.